jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - 2.1.2 Asset Classification
   - It's important to identify and classify assets, such as systems, mobile devices etc.
   - Owners are accountable for an asset and protecting its value
-  - **Asset Classification**: assigning assets the level of protection required based on their value to the org; assets require identified owner to be classified and protected adequately; derived from compliance mandates, the process of recognizing organizational impacts if information suffers any security compromise (whether to confidentiality, integrity, availability, non-repudiation, authenticity, privacy, or safety)
+  - **Asset Classification**: assigning assets the level of protection required based on their value to the org; assets require an identified owner to be classified and protected adequately; derived from compliance mandates, the process of recognizing organizational impacts if information suffers any security compromise (whether to confidentiality, integrity, availability, non-repudiation, authenticity, privacy, or safety)
   - Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
   - **Clearance**: relates to access of certain classification of data or equipment, and who has access to that level or classification
   - A **formal access approval process** should be used to change user access; the process should involve approval from the data/asset owner, and the user should be informed about rules and limits